TheInfiniteKind/moneydance_open/python_scripts/toolbox/install-readme.txt

 - demo_account_currency_rates.py: demo script for beginner coders with some simple Moneydance API calls etc...
 - demo_calling_import_functions.py: demo script to show how to call deep API importFile() method and bypass UI popups
 - ofx_create_new_usaa_bank_custom_profile.py: script that creates a new custom USAA bank logon profile so that it can connect within Moneydance
+- import_categories.py: script that allows you to import from a CSV file to create new Categories